nakuldahiwade/REST-vs-GraphQL/README.md

 Compute has network and volume as db_relationships.
 I am using SQLite.

 * Start the REST api
+  On Current Terminal
   ```
   $ python app.py
   ```

 * Start the GraphQL api
+  On a new terminal
   ```
+  $ cd REST-vs-GraphQL/
+  $ source .venv/bin/activate
   $ python app_graphql.py
   ```